googleapis/python-aiplatform/README.rst

     uv pip install google-cloud-aiplatform

-Generative AI in the Vertex AI SDK
+Generative AI in the Gemini Enterprise Agent Platform SDK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use Gen AI features from the Vertex AI SDK, you can instantiate a Vertex SDK client with the following:
+To use Gen AI features from the Gemini Enterprise Agent Platform SDK, you can instantiate a Vertex SDK client with the following:

 .. code-block:: Python